+We begin our analysis with Petitioner's contentions with regard to claim 10.
 Petitioner contends that Faulkner discloses the preamble and every other element of claim 10.
 Pet.
-33-34.
-According to Petitioner, although Falkner's Figure 1 shows a plate for fixing a single fractured bone, Falkner discloses that its bone plates may be used for any suitable "bone(s)" to fix fractures or other bone discontinuities.
-Ex. $1006 \P 21, 27-29$.
+33. According to Petitioner, although Falkner's Figure 1 shows a plate for fixing a single fractured bone, Falkner discloses that its bone plates may be used for any suitable "bone(s)" to fix fractures or other bone discontinuities.
+Ex.
+1006 ¶¶ 21, 28.
 Petitioner cites Falkner's disclosure that, "[i]n other examples, plate 22 may span a joint, such as joint 30 between tibia 26 and talus 32, among others."
-Id. $\P 21$.
+Id. ¶21 (emphasis omitted).

 In a scenario where Falkner's plate spans the ankle joint, Petitioner contends that "plate 22 would be placed across joint 30 and bone screws 40 may be placed into first discrete bone (tibia 26) through the openings 50 at the first end of the plate 22."
 Pet.
 35 (citing Ex.
-1002 ¶¶ 143, 166).
-And, Petitioner argues, "the first inner surface [of the plate] would be configured to substantially conform with a geometry of the first discrete bone (tibia 26)."
-Id. at 36 (citing Ex.
-1006 ¶¶ 23, 34; Ex.
-1002 ¶ 144).
-According to Petitioner, this configuration would meet claim 10's element 10.1 "elongate spine" and "first end" limitations.
-Id. at 34-36.
+1002 ¶ 124).
+And, Petitioner argues, "the inner surface [of the plate] would be configured to substantially conform with a geometry of the first bone (tibia 26)."
+Id. at 35-36 (citing Ex.
+1002 ¶ 125; and Ex.
+1006 ¶¶ 23, 24 (disclosures in Falkner that one or multiple surfaces of the bone plate may be contoured to follow the exterior surface of a bone or bones, which helps to provide a low profile to the plate)).
+According to Petitioner, this configuration would meet claim 10's "elongate spine" and "first end" limitations, of element [10.1].
+Id.

-For claim 10's "second end" limitations (labeled 10.2 by Petitioner), Petitioner cites to Figures 1 and 2 of Falkner (with annotations) as produced below.
+For claim 10's "second end" limitations (labeled element [10'2] by Petitioner), Petitioner cites to Figures 1 and 2 of Falkner (with annotations) as produced below.

 Pet.
-37 (citing Ex.
+36 (citing Ex.
 1006, Figs. 1-2).
-Petitioner's annotated version of Falkner's Figure 1 above shows a cross-sectional view of bone plate 22 secured to a single bone (tibia, 26), with external plate portion (34) secured to the tibia's external surface and a second (internal) plate portion (36)

-inserted within the tibia just below fracture (28).
+Petitioner's annotated version of Falkner's Figure 1 above shows a cross-sectional view of bone plate 22 secured to a single bone (tibia, 26), with external plate portion (34) secured to the tibia's external surface and a second (internal) plate portion (36) inserted within the tibia just below fracture (28).
 Id.
 Petitioner's annotated version of Figure 2 is an isolated perspective view of the same plate further showing the plate's general "L" shape.
 Id.
-In both figures, Petitioner adds a blue bracket at a segment of external plate portion (36) encompassing a segment at or just above the curve of the L-shaped bracket, which bracketed segment Petitioner names the "second end."
+In both figures, Petitioner adds a blue bracket at a segment of external plate portion (36) encompassing a segment at or just above the curve of the L-shaped bracket, which Petitioner names the "second end."
 Id.
 Petitioner also annotates opening (52) in both figures and, with red arrow and text, names that opening a "fixation point."
 Id.

-With that context in mind, Petitioner then argues that, "[i]f the Falkner plate was used to span a joint between tibia 26 and talus $32 \dots$ the plate 22 would be placed across the joint 30. ... and a bone screw 40 may be placed into the second discrete bone . . . (talus 32) through the opening 52 at the second end of the plate 22."
-Id. at 37-38 (citing Ex.
-1002¶ 145).
+With that context in mind, Petitioner then argues that, "[i]f the Falkner plate was used to span a joint between tibia 26 and talus $32 \dots$ a bone screw 40 may be placed into the second discrete bone (talus 32) through the opening 52 at the second end of the plate 22."
+Id. at 36-37 (citing Ex.
+1002 ¶ 126).
 And, referencing another annotated version of Figure 1 (reproduced below), Petitioner contends that "the second inner surface would be configured to substantially conform with a geometry of the second bone (talus 32)."
-Id. at 38 (citing Ex.
-1002¶ 146).
+Id. at 37 (citing Ex.
+1002 ¶ 127).